 North Conway, N.H.

 Already popular with hikers, the Moat Mountains offer some of the nicest trail running in New Hampshire.
 White Horse Ledge Trail, accessible from North Conway via either Moat Mountain Trail or from Echo Lake, makes a nice, short loop (4 to 6 miles, depending on the route you choose), with expansive views of the White Mountains.
 For a grander adventure, follow the 9.5-mile Moat Mountain Trail along the exposed ridge connecting North, Middle, and South Moat mountains.
-More info: WMG Online or White Mountain Guide (AMC Books).
+More info: White Mountain Guide (AMC Books).

 If: You’re in Boston